THE 2020 ROTARY CLUB OF ANNAPOLIS CRAB FEAST HAS CHANGED FROM SIT-DOWN TO CURBSIDE TO-GO. READ MORE HERE.

-If you love Maryland crabs, there's no better place to be on Friday, August 5, 2016 than the 71st annual Annapolis Crab Feast at the Navy-Marine Corps Memorial Stadium in Annapolis.
+If you love Maryland crabs, there's no better place to be than the 74th annual Annapolis Crab Feast at the Navy-Marine Corps Memorial Stadium in Annapolis.
 Arguably the world's largest crab feast, the event is an all-you-can-eat/drink party organized by the Rotary Club of Annapolis to raise charitable donations for local community and cultural organizations.
 From 5:00 p.m. to 8:00 p.m., get a taste of the famous crabs that have been a Maryland staple for centuries.

 More on the Mouth-Watering, All-You-Can-Eat Event